zcessa0/comp0034-wk3/README.md

 2. Install the requirements `pip install -r requirements.txt`
 3. Run the app `flask --app paralympics run --debug`
 4. Open a browser and go to http://127.0.0.1:5000
+5. Stop the app using `CTRL+C`
-5. Check that you have an instance folder containing `paralympics.sqlite`
+6. Check that you have an instance folder containing `paralympics.sqlite`
-6. Stop the app using `CTRL+C`
+7. Add data to the database by running `data\add_data.py`

 ## 2. Introduction